elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-08-24-cs3230-lecture-3-4-backtracking-dynamic-programming.md

 ![CS3230-3-9.PNG]({{site.baseurl}}/img/CS3230-3-9.PNG)

 # Dynamic Programming
+Bottom up and memorisation are both part of DP
 ## Bottom-up
 - We can fill up the array iteratvely
 ![CS3230-3-10.PNG]({{site.baseurl}}/img/CS3230-3-10.PNG)

+Bottom up:
+- Many correct orders possible
+- Subproblems solve before the probelms

 ## Example: Subset sum
 Given a sets of positive integer X and a number S. Determine if there exist a subset of X that sums to S